mattsta/stripe-erlang/README.md

 Status
 ------
 stripe-erlang is a minimal stripe client.
 Currently we support these
-operations: turning a credit card into an opaque token, turning a bank account into an opaque token, creating a customer with a token, charging a customer, charging a token, creating a pay-out recipient, updating details of a recipient, transferring money to a recipient, updating a subscription, canceling a subscription, and retrieving customers, events, and invoiceitems.
+operations:

+  - turning a credit card into an opaque token
+  - turning a bank account into an opaque token
+  - creating a customer with a token
+  - charging a customer
+  - charging a token
+  - creating a pay-out recipient
+  - updating details of a recipient
+  - transferring money to a recipient
+  - updating a subscription
+  - canceling a subscription
+  - retrieving customers, events, and invoiceitems

 If you need refunds or transaction management, use the delightful stripe.com admin interface for now.